Clinics & Services

 Influenza and Pneumococcal Injections

-Our practice nurses run flu clinics during October.
+Our practice nurses run flu clinics during the winter months, starting in September (depending on vaccine availability).
 Injections are recommended for those over 65 or with chronic medical conditions.
 At-risk patients are also invited to have a pneumococcal vaccination.

 Disease Management Clinics

 All doctors and nurses are available for lifestyle advice and health promotion.
 We have dedicated nurse/doctor-led clinics for diabetes, as well as nurse-led clinics for coronary heart disease, stroke, hypertension, asthma, COPD and epilepsy.
-Practice nurses are trained as smoking-cessation advisers and give help and support to those quitting smoking and advice on the use of nicotine replacement therapy.
 Weight management is a priority for the practice and all nurses can provide support for patients on a weight loss programme.

 The practice has limited access to an on-site counsellor to whom referrals for very specific problems may be made.

-Visiting consultants hold clinics in Bicester and we are able to refer patients to the following specialities: paediatrics, ENT, obstetrics and gynaecology, general surgery, ophthalmology and dermatology.
+Visiting consultants hold clinics in Bicester and we are able to refer patients to these services.